Just 5 Guys

-Just 5 Guys (J5G) was a professional wrestling stable in New Japan Pro-Wrestling (NJPW).
+Just 5 Guys (J5G), also called Just 4 Guys (J4G) or Just 3 Guys (J3G) depending on the number of guys, was a professional wrestling stable in New Japan Pro-Wrestling (NJPW).
 At the time of its disbandment, its membership consisted of Taka Michinoku, Taichi, and Yuya Uemura.

 The stable formed in January 2023 as Just 4 Guys, consisting of Taichi, Taka Michinoku, Douki, and Yoshinobu Kanemaru following the disbandment of their previous stable Suzuki-gun.
 Two months later, the stable added Sanada and took the name Just 5 Guys.
 The group alternated between names through membership changes.

 Background

 Taichi and Michinoku first interacted in December in 2010 as part of Kojima-gun, which morphed into Suzuki-gun after they turned on Satoshi Kojima and appointed Minoru Suzuki as their new leader.
 Within Suzuki-gun, Michinoku and Taichi teamed up in NJPW's junior heavyweight tag team division in which they held the IWGP Junior Heavyweight Tag Team Championship, before Taichi moved up to the heavyweight division in March 2018.
 Meanwhile, in Pro Wrestling NOAH, Kanemaru would join Suzuki-gun in February 2016, as part of the stable's invasion storyline, before moving to NJPW with them in January 2017.
 Douki joined Suzuki-gun in May 2019, having been introduced to the stable by Taichi.
 All four wrestlers remained members of Suzuki-gun until the stable disbanded in December 2022.